 According to a study commissioned by the European Commission, external costs of wind power, i.e. extra costs to society and the environment, are the lowest out of the different energy forms, 0.1–0.2 c/kWh.
 Therefore, wind power is the most cost effective of the current renewable forms of separate electricity production.

 A single person living in a studio apartment consumes 1,000 kWh of electricity per year.
 A family of four in a detached home with electric heating uses 20 MWh, or 20,000 kWh, of electricity per year.
-One wind turbine produces about 8,000 MWh of electricity per year, enough energy for about 400 detached homes with electric heating and 8,000 studio apartments.
+One wind turbine produces about 8,000 MWh of electricity per year, enough energy for about 400 detached homes with electric heating or 8,000 studio apartments.